JohnStrunk/tilt-wizard/docs/installation.md

 ![PinballX startup settings](images/pinballx_config.png)

+**Caution:** At exit, PinballX will leave tilt-wizard running in the background.
+Repeatedly starting and stopping PinballX can cause several copies of tilt-wizard to be running simultaneously.
+Good practice would be to terminate all instances using the Task Manager if you exit PinballX.

 ## Run on startup

 Tilt-wizard can also be configured to run at startup by creating a shortcut and